 Permaculture is something you use, not something you do.
 It is not a course on gardening, but rather on how to design a garden.
 While often hard/tangible skills are incorporated into the course, the learning outcomes evolve around understanding and applying the ethics, principals, and methodologies of design.
 In this regard students should not expect to gain 14 years of knowledge in 14 days; please remember that a PDC is a great place to start, but a poor place to stop learning.
 You will not finish this course as an expert or professional designer: rather, you will leave with an understanding of the broad patterns needed to regenerate our world, and the inspiration and knowledge about what steps to take next.

-The PDC will cover the following topics:
+The PDC will cover:

 History of Permaculture